 Magnolia Park is a fun way to spend a day.
 Browse for toys and vintage clothing, or stop by the spa.
 End with a light lunch or cafe recharge before dinner.
-In addition, a studio tour of Warner Brothers Studio or Walt Disney Studios provide visitors of all ages with something exciting.
+In addition, a studio tour of Warner Brothers Studio or Walt Disney Studios provides visitors of all ages with something exciting.

 What is the best thing to do with kids in Burbank?

-The Marshal Arts History Museum is one of the best thing to do with kids in Burbank.
+The Marshal Arts History Museum is one of the best things to do with kids in Burbank.
 It introduces them to the Martial Arts in America through the History of Anime and American media.
 For Harry Potter fans, a tour of Warner Brothers Studio would be great, or a studio tour of Universal Studios Hollywood.

 What are some things to do in Burbank with my dog?

 One great thing to do in Burbank with your dog is the self-guided street art tour.
-You and your dog can take this leisurely stroll at your own paces.
+You and your dog can take this leisurely stroll at your own pace.
 Brace Canyon Park is also excellent for a day of fresh air and open fields with the family dog.
 There is even a separate water fountain so your pup can cool down.

 - Most Exotic Places in California to Visit